 This ruling is provided to P consistent with Announcement 2003-70 and the Service's long standing ruling practice.
-Accordingly, based on the expert test results submitted by P, we conclude that P with the use of the described process and one of four specified chemical reagents, will produce a solid synthetic fuel from coal constituting a "qualified fuel" within the meaning of § 29(c)(1)(C).
+Accordingly, based on the expert test results submitted by P and its Members, we conclude that the synthetic fuel produced at the Facility using the described process and specified chemical reagents is a solid synthetic fuel produced from coal constituting a "qualified fuel" within the meaning of § 29(c)(1)(C).
 Because P owns the Facility and operates and maintains the Facility through its agent, we conclude that P will be entitled to the § 29 credit for the production of the qualified fuel from the Facility that is sold to an unrelated person.